mahdip72/vq_encoder_decoder/README.md

 ```

 ## To Do
+- [x] Connect the config file to the VQ model
+- [x] Connect GVP model to the config file
+- [x] Add the evaluation code to fashionMNIST dataset
+- [ ] Add contact map dataloader to the project
 - [ ] Add and test the LFQ model as an option
-- [x] Connect the config file to the VQ model
 - [ ] Add other features of accelerate training to the project
-- [x] Add the evaluation code to fashionMNIST dataset
-- [x] Connect GVP model to the config file
 - [ ] Create the main VQ model with the GVP encoder and a decoder